WelcometoMyGarden/welcometomygarden/api/README.md

 2. Take over its events locally by running:

    ```
-   stripe listen --events customer.subscription.deleted,customer.subscription.updated,invoice.finalized,invoice.paid  --forward-to http://127.0.0.1:5001/wtmg-dev/europe-west1/stripeWebhooks
+   stripe listen --events customer.subscription.deleted,customer.subscription.updated,invoice.finalized,invoice.paid,payment_intent.processing --forward-to http://127.0.0.1:5001/wtmg-dev/europe-west1/stripeWebhooks
    ```

 3. Verify that `/wtmg-dev/` in the URL above matches your current Firebase emulator project (did you run `firebase use wtmg-dev` before running Firebase emulators?).
+Also verify that the API emulator is active, with .env (`VITE_USE_API_EMULATOR=true`);

 If you get an api-key-expired error, you must likely log in again.
 The authentication expires after 90 days.

 NOTE: I've had weird behavior with `--load-from-webhooks-api`, with or without an extra `--events` key specified.
 Sometimes events got forwarded to the local server, and sometimes not propery (no responses were being logged).
-It might also depend on the staging endpoint beign disabled or not.
+It might also depend on the staging endpoint being disabled or not.
 The above works dependably.

 **Testing payment methods**